 The trapezius is often indirectly loaded during back and shoulder training.
 2–3

-times per week direct focus is usually enough.
+times per week direct focus is usually sufficient.

 2.